GMOD/Apollo/docs/Web_services.md

 If you are sending password you care about over the wire (even if not using web services) it is *highly recommended* that you use https (which adds encryption ssl) instead of http.

-2.0.1 also has example in the docs/web_services/examples/groovy/ directory for using SSL and optionally ignoring certificates.
+Examples are provided in the docs/web_services/examples/groovy/ directory for using SSL and optionally ignoring certificates.